oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

 ## Task 3: Create Pre-Authenticated Request for the objects

-1. Click the three dots in the object and select **Create Pre-Authenticated Request**
+1. Click the three dots in the object and select **Create Pre-Authenticated Request**.

     ![Click PAR](images/click-par.png " ")